Salt Water Salt Water — Salt Water Pool Skin Irritation: Causes & Solutions

 Salt water generators naturally drive pH upward, and high pH is the leading cause of skin and eye irritation in salt pools.

-1. If pH is above 7.6: Add muriatic acid gradually using dosage calculations based on current pH and alkalinity levels (consult chemical dosing charts or pool calculator apps for specific amounts)
+1. If pH is above 7.6: Add muriatic acid gradually using dosage calculations based on current pH and alkalinity levels.
+For a quick estimate of how much to add, use our all-in-one pool calculator.
+Alternatively, you can do it by hand using chemical dosing charts or pool calculator apps for specific amounts.

 2. Add acid to the deep end with pump running, never directly to skimmer